shardeum/shardeum/CONTRIBUTING.md

 # Contribution guide

- Welcome to Shardeum contribution guide provides the essential information you need to contribute effectively to our repository.
+Welcome to the Shardeum contribution guide!
+This guide provides the essential information you need to contribute effectively to our repository.
 Whether you're fixing a bug, adding a new feature, or improving documentation, following these guidelines will streamline the process and ensure smooth collaboration.
 Please read through this guide carefully before starting your contribution.

 # Branch Organization